zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

 The idea is to move all boxes in the left column, so we get more space for the photos.
 Now, serious things: I want a box similar to the tags box but to handle the `Person displayed_on File` relation.
-We can do this simply by configuring a :class:`AjaxEditRelationCtxComponent` subclass as below:
+We can do this simply by adding a :class:`AjaxEditRelationCtxComponent` subclass to our views, as below:

 .. sourcecode:: python